Search DuPage County Public Records & Information: Free

 Personal background checks can be completed to find out more information about a new neighbor, co-worker, or even a potential love interest.
 You can also run a personal background check on yourself to make sure there are no surprises the next time you apply for a job, a lease, a license, or a volunteer opportunity.

-These personal background checks do not require the prior consent of the subject and can be undertaken with a free public records search using the information in this resource.
+These personal background checks do not require the prior consent of the subject and can be undertaken with a free DuPage County public records search using the information in this resource.
 These are typically Level 1 checks, meaning they’re completed only by searching the subject’s name.

 On the other hand, professional background checks — such as those conducted by a potential employer, volunteer coordinator, landlord, licensing agency, etc. — can be either Level 1 or Level 2, which use fingerprinting.